Master Detective Archives: Rain Code: Development and release

 Rain Code was co-developed by Spike Chunsoft and Too Kyo Games, a company formed in 2017 by ex-employees of Spike Chunsoft.
 It was written by Kazutaka Kodaka and Takekuni Kitayama, and features music by Masafumi Takada, and character designs by Rui Komatsuzaki and Shimadoriru; several key staff members previously worked on Spike Chunsoft's Danganronpa series.

 Kodaka began the planning for the game in 2016 while he was still working at Spike Chunsoft.
 It was designed to be different from Danganronpa, with a dark fantasy setting influenced by the work of filmmaker Tim Burton, and uses 3D models throughout as opposed to Danganronpas blend of 3D environments and 2D characters, although still features a similar psycho-pop aesthetic with neon colors.
 It was developed using the Unreal Engine.

 The game was first teased by Too Kyo Games in 2018 with a piece of concept art showing a rainy city and a ghost, and was officially announced in November 2021 as Enigma Archives: Rain Code.
 It was later retitled Master Detective Archives: Rain Code and released on June 30, 2023, for the Nintendo Switch by Spike Chunsoft.
 The physical and limited editions of the game include a digital novel prequel, How To Be a Master Detective: A Yakou Furio Case, which was written by Yoichiro Koizumi with supervision by Kodaka.
 A series of downloadable content consisting of four substories revolving around Yuma's fellow detectives was released monthly between July and October 2023, with chapters available individually or as part of a season pass, which is also included with the digital deluxe edition of the game.

-On May 7, 2024, Spike Chunsoft announced that an enhanced version of the game, titled Master Detective Archives: Rain Code + (Note: Chō Tantei Jikenbo: Rain Code + (超探偵事件簿 レインコード プラス)), was scheduled for release on PlayStation 5, Xbox Series X/S, and Windows via Steam on July 18, 2024, in Japan and on October 1, 2024, worldwide.
+On May 7, 2024, Spike Chunsoft announced that an enhanced version of the game, titled Master Detective Archives: Rain Code +, (Note: Chō Tantei Jikenbo: Rain Code + (超探偵事件簿 レインコード プラス)) was scheduled for release on PlayStation 5, Xbox Series X/S, and Windows via Steam on July 18, 2024, in Japan and on October 1, 2024, worldwide.
 The game supports resolutions up to 4K and includes all the downloadable content from the Switch version, as well as additional content such as a gallery.

 Reception

 Master Detective Archives: Rain Code was the bestselling retail game during its first week of release in Japan, with 55,339 copies being physical.
 By the end of July, the game had sold over 300,000 copies worldwide.

 Master Detective Archives: Rain Code received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 69% of critics.